darrylbalderas/lambGo/README.md

 # Pre-req

 1. Install terraform, golang, git, and make
+1. AWS account

 # Steps

 1. `make build` -  create golang binary and create aws infra with terraform
 1. `make invoke` - invoke created lambda using `aws lambda  invoke`
+1. Once you are done with skeleton project, you can delete resources with `make destroy`